sumanyurosha/spoj-first30/README.md

   8. I solved STPAR problem, it was an intresting one which I solved using stacks.
   9. Solved OLOLO, as the name is different the approach to solve it was also different.
 I used bitwise XOR operation to solve it.
 There is a lot to explore about the BITWISE operations and their applications.
 Got to know a new term, Bitmasking.
 Will surely try to know more about it!
+  10. Trying to Solve Is it a Tree problem.
+Learnt about graph, its representation, bfs and dfs.
+Will try to solve the problem tomorrow.

 ### Goal Completed!
 Feeling very excited and happy about it.
 Achieving it helped me in following ways: